|

 THE ASPHALT BLANKET (1995) for narrator

-Howard J. Buss is the fifth movement of the large-scale composition
+Howard J. Buss is the fifth movement of the composition

 Modern Times.
 This work is reflective and laments what is lost in the name